Karen J. Rooney, Ph.D.

 Rooney, Hallahan & Lloyd, 1984).
 The observation of on-task

-of attention in the classroom.
-The task that will be observed
+levels of attention in the classroom.
+The task that will

-is defined in behavioral terms so the definition of on-task
+be observed is defined in behavioral terms so the definition

-behavior is very clear.
-If the student is supposed to be reading
+of on-task behavior is very clear.
+If the student is supposed

-in addition to the target student.
-Usually, the observational
+to the target student.
+Usually, the observational sample

-sample consists of five students, including four randomly
+consists of five students, including four randomly selected

-selected students plus the target student.
-Each student is
+students plus the target student.
+Each student is given

 the previous section for a time sampling of a single behavior

-tape and records the on or off-task behavior of each student.
+the tape and records the on or off-task behavior of each

-The observer looks at the identified student and places a
+student.
+The observer looks at the identified student

-check in the "yes" column if the student is on-task according
+and places a check in the "yes" column if the student

 Bob paying attention (eyes on book while reading)?